BenMorel/dev-certificates/README.md

 - [create-ca.sh](https://raw.githubusercontent.com/BenMorel/dev-certificates/main/create-ca.sh)
 - [create-certificate.sh](https://raw.githubusercontent.com/BenMorel/dev-certificates/main/create-certificate.sh)

-## Generate your *Certificate Authority*
+## Generate your Certificate Authority

-The Certificate Authority is what will make your browser trust the certificates that you'll generate for your development domains.
+The *Certificate Authority* is what will make your browser trust the certificates that you'll generate for your development domains.
 Your browser is bundled with a list of Certificate Autorities that it trusts by default, but because you'll be signing your certificates yourself, you need to instruct it to trust your own certificates.

 Just run:

 ```
-$ ./create-ca.sh
+create-ca.sh
 ```

 ![create-ca.sh](https://raw.githubusercontent.com/BenMorel/dev-certificates/main/images/create-ca.png)